leadond/onboarding-saas/PHASE_2_4_IMPLEMENTATION_SUMMARY.md

 ## 🔮 Phase 2.5 Ready: Workflow Automation Engine

-With the team collaboration and RBAC foundation in place, OnboardKit is now ready for Phase 2.5: Workflow Automation Engine, which will include:
+With the team collaboration and RBAC foundation in place, Onboard Hero is now ready for Phase 2.5: Workflow Automation Engine, which will include:

 - **Rule-Based Automation**: Automated workflows based on team actions
 - **Team-Based Triggers**: Automation triggers based on team membership and roles